fenos/Notifynder/README.md

 The method category before used on the documentation give you the possibility to don't hard code the id of the category but instead write the name of it.
 But how it work?
 It does a query to the database for get the correct ID.
 But hey stay easy it is **lazy loading** like so even if you use that method for 100 notifications of the same type it will do only 1 quick query.

-**Also remember: If you digit a name that doesn't exist on the database it will throw an exception but you can always catch it:**
+**Also remember: If you digit a name that doesn't exist on the database it will throw an exception but you can always catch it.**

 ~~~

 try
 {

-Notifynder::category('notFound')->id();
+Notifynder::category('notFound')->id(); // or whenever method you use

 }
-catch(NotificationCategoryNotFoundException $e)
+catch(Fenos\Notifynder\Exceptions\NotificationCategoryNotFoundException $e)
 {

 // category not found